-Seminars take place in the mornings and include discussions of the literature, explorations of primary sources and lectures by guest speakers.
-The participants attend all seminars and prepare for them via readings and assignments.
-You also join a one-day excursion.
-Students develop a research idea related to the course topic and present this idea in the form of a poster presentation on the last day.
-For the 3 EC option, students additionally conduct a pilot study assessing the research potential of a body of sources and submit a report within three months after the summer school.
+Seminars are scheduled in the mornings and include discussions of the literature, explorations of primary sources, lectures by guest speakers and an excursion.
+Students are expected to attend all seminars and prepare for them via readings and assignments.
+They develop a research idea related to the course topic and present this idea in the form of a poster presentation on the last day.
+For the 3 EC option, students additionally conduct a pilot study assessing the research potential of a body of sources and submit a 3,000 word report within three months after the summer school.